MarufZak/study-logs/nodejs-design-patterns/README.md

 According to Promises/A+ spec, any object with `then()` method is considered Promise-like object **(thennable)**.

 > If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck - **Duck typing,** technique of recognizing (or typing) objects based on their external behavior, rather than their actual type.

+### **The promise API**

+The Promise constructor `new Promise((resolve, reject) => {})` creates a new Promise instance that fulfills or rejects based on the behavior of the function provided as an argument.
+The function provided to the constructor will receive two arguments.

+- `resolve(obj)`: This function will fulfill the Promise with the provided fulfillment value, which will be obj if obj is a value.
+If obj is Promise, it’ll be the fullfillment value of the obj.
+- `reject(err)`: This rejects the Promise with the reason err.